theAlm/prosainstallationdokumentation/README.md

 Note that it is a first draft only for archiving.

 It should be pointed out that the writer could not make any installation of PROSA from the ECTRS 2016 Artefact run  except of the recomended.
-It is provided bs a virual machine.
+It is provided bs a virtual machine.

 Content of this repository: